Great Tibet Tour Logo GREAT TIBET TOUR ®

 living buddha

 7. In Tibetan Buddhism, monastic women are an important part.
 They belong to the Nyingmapa, Kadampa, Sakyapa, Kagyupa, and Gelugpa sects.
-At present, there're so many monastic women across Tibet, Qinghai, Sichuan, Gansu, Yunnan, other Tibetan areas, Inner Mongolia, and other areas where they believe in Tibetan Buddhism.
+At present, there are so many monastic women across Tibet, Qinghai, Sichuan, Gansu, Yunnan, other Tibetan areas, Inner Mongolia, and other areas where they believe in Tibetan Buddhism.

 monastic women

-8. Exoteric Buddhism and esoteric Buddhism are the two main divisions of Tibet Buddhism.
+8. Exoteric Buddhism and esoteric Buddhism are the two main divisions of Tibetan Buddhism.
 And the biggest difference is the way of its practice.
-Pilgrims can choose to practice exoteric Buddhism or esoteric Buddhism according to your capacity for accepting Buddhism.
-Tsongkhapa, the founder of Gelug sect advocates to practice exoteric Buddhism first then esoteric Buddhism.
-The ultimate goal of both exoteric Buddhism and esoteric Buddhism is to obtain the Buddha-hood.
+Pilgrims can choose to practice exoteric Buddhism or esoteric Buddhism according to their capacity for accepting Buddhism.
+Tsongkhapa, the founder of the Gelug sect advocates to practice exoteric Buddhism first then esoteric Buddhism.
+The ultimate goal of both exoteric Buddhism and esoteric Buddhism is to obtain the Buddhahood.

 Related Articles